-Tobacco Smoke Toxins Could Increase SCI Pain and Worsen MS
+Tobacco Smoke Toxins Can Increase SCI Pain and Worsen MS

-Neurotoxin called acrolein found in tobacco smoke thought to increase pain in people with spinal cord injury.
+Synopsis: Neurotoxin called acrolein found in tobacco smoke thought to increase pain in people with spinal cord injury.1

 A neurotoxin called acrolein found in tobacco smoke that is thought to increase pain in people with spinal cord injury has now been shown to accumulate in mice exposed to the equivalent of 12 cigarettes daily over a short time period.